Nutrition

 • To avoid chafing, apply Body Glide Original Anti-Chafe Balm.

-• Before heading out in the evening, adhere Jogalite Cut’n Peel Stick on Tape to your clothes so you’ll be visible to passing cars.
+• Before heading out in the evening, apply Jogalite Cut’n Peel Stick-on Tape to your clothes so you’ll be visible to passing cars.

 • Store your keys and phone in an Armpocket Mega i-40 Phone Running Case.